nipuniuthpala/LPGTest/README.md

   -User should be able to delete the pass from the cart

+  Also there are many scenarios can be automated like filtering, sorting which can be coverd in API testing.

+  Also should automate,

-  Also there are many scenarios can be automated like filtering, sorting selecting item from the filtered list and checkout the items etc.
+  selecting item from the filtered list and checkout the items etc.

-  Also field validations on different screens/error messages, email submissions etc.
+  field validations on different screens/error messages, email submissions etc.

-How to Execute
+# How to Execute

 1 Download the git repo and extract the zip file.